Darnix-a/nexuschat/README.md

+# DISCLAIMER: NOT FULLY WORKING THATS WHY IM OPEN SOURCING IT

 # Nexus Chat

 A modern, real-time chat application with Discord-inspired UI, built with Node.js, Express.js, and Socket.IO.
 Features a beautiful dark purple theme and seamless file sharing capabilities.